CCTV Storage Calculator Formula: Calculate Recording Capacity Of IP Camera

 CCTV Calculator

 CCTV Calculator is a tool designated for camera system basic parameters determination and testing.
-It enables easy calculation of an appropriate focal length, camera view, IP camera bandwidth, storage capacity for records archiving and other camera system parameters.
+It enables easy calculation of an appropriate focal length, camera view, IP camera bandwidth, storage capacity for records archiving, and other camera system parameters.

 • In the above image, you can see that there are a lot of parameters that you can calculate using this APP.

-cctv storage calculator formula 3
+cctv storage calculator

 To download the APP Click Here.